joskoskilj/Membrillo/README.md

 For details for the Git commands use the Google Cheat Sheet on the drive.

+this is requesting a new pull request. this is for ffeature 1
 ////Change done in the 1.0_branch
 //// After setting up the brache with the new_branch_repo
 //// Another one